 If you have cleaned yourself out right, that simply isn’t going to happen.
 But I’m here to tell you that those first few times, it does feel that way.

 The way to move past this sensation is to do the following.
-Bear in mind, this one takes some practice:
+Bear in mind, that this one takes some practice:

 - Take a deep breath as he’s inserting his stick inside of you.